Skip to Content

 Do I Need Another Park Pass Reservation for the Second Park of the Day?

-A Disney Park Pass is only required at the FIRST park of the day.
+A Disney Park Pass reservation is only required at the FIRST park of the day.
 At 2:00 pm, when park hopping starts for that day, you need to check the My Disney Experience app to see which parks are available to go to.

 However, no formal park pass is required.